plofknaapje/2AMC15-2023-DIC/README.md

-# 2AMC15-2023-DIC
+# 2AMC15-2023-DIC Group 10

-Welcome to 2AMC15 Data Intelligence Challenge!.
-This is the repository containing the challenge environment code.

 ## Quickstart

 Before running:
-Make sure you have the project running in a virtual environment (recomanded venv) and install the requirements.txt file:
+Make sure you have the project running in a virtual environment (recommended venv) and install the requirements.txt file:

 ```commandline
 python3 -m venv venv